Authentication

 Best Practices for Using Credentials

-• Always use separate credentials for your Sandbox (testing) and Production environments.
+- Use separate credentials for Sandbox and Production environments.